 While at SAR, he focused on composing an interconnected collection of short stories, called Aztec Sandwiches, about a family whose roots are older than the Toledo Bend Reservoir.
 While semi-autobiographical, the project aims to present an extended family’s quirks, adventures, victories, and defeats through a humorous and often surreal narrative that is a testament to cultural survival.
 Parrie was able to write eight stories during his seven weeks’ term and was well on his way to his goal of publishing his book sometime in 2019.

 Talking about his project, Parrie said:

 “I like to laugh.
 I like to get out those gut-busters.
 I think, at least in my experience, media that focuses on Native Americans often does so with an eye for creating victims or obeys certain stereotypes.
 What I want to read is a story that doesn’t do that.
 I know there are writers who use humor to deliver anger and pain, and I would like to contribute my story that way.
 A book that is funny and scary and serious?
 That’s the book I want to write.
 Although Aztec Sandwiches will hopefully be funny, I also want it to contain moments of terror, doubt, bad decisions, romance, and a bit of the bizarre—all the right ingredients to an honest experience.”

-Thomas Parrie will be in residence from June 18 to August 3, 2018.
+Thomas Parrie was in residence from June 18 to August 3, 2018.

 Join us for Thomas Parrie’s writer talk and reception on July 26, 2018.
 Learn more here.